stevenknox/GenericApi/README.md

 # Generic WebAPI and Repository for AspNetCore 2.0

+> For AspnetCore 1.1 use GenericApi 0.7 and GenericApi.ModelExtensions 0.7

 Middleware to dynamically generate WebAPI controllers and Repository Layer for any Model that has been registered as a DBSet in EFCore.
 Simply decorate your Model class or inherit from a base GenericModel class, register the middleware in your startup class and it will create full a full API with the underlying CRUD repository layer.